AragonBlack/fundraising/README.md

 <br>

+## Disclaimer

+Aragon Fundraising is an open source suite of apps.
+None of the people or institutions involved in its development may be held accountable for how it is used.
+If you do use it please make sure you comply to the jurisdictions you may be jubjected to.

 ## Overview

 Aragon Fundraising is a suite of Aragon apps providing Aragon organizations continuous fundraising capabilities.
 It implements the following features.